Posts tagged ‘Security’

 After leaving the restaurant, Tamara took us on a walking tour of the surrounding area:

-In the background of that photo, there’s a church.
-That’s the Bazylika Sw Franciszka Z Asyzku XIII W. Hm.
+We stopped by a church called Bazylika Sw Franciszka Z Asyzku XIII W. Hm.
 Maybe I wasn’t hearing right, but apparently there was some stained-glass work by Adam Mickiewicz there…

 Here are some shots from the church.
 Not the greatest shots I’ve ever taken, but hey – it was dark in there: